Skip to Main Content

 Recognition and Competitive Position

-Al Mahara carries a Michelin Plate in 2024 and 2025, which positions it below starred operations but above unrecognised restaurants in the guide's hierarchy.
+Al Mahara is recognised by the Michelin Guide in 2024 and 2025.
 The Plate designation indicates food at a good standard without the committee-level distinction of one or more stars.
 La Liste has rated the restaurant at 78 points in 2025 and 76 in 2026, a slight downward movement but still within the body of globally tracked restaurants across both years.
 Opinionated About Dining, which draws on a large panel of experienced diners rather than professional inspectors, ranked Al Mahara 427th in Asia in 2024 and 449th in 2025.

-The historical World's 50 Best appearances, which placed the restaurant at 17th globally in 2002, 23rd in 2003, and 31st in 2004, belong to a different era and a different ranking methodology.
+The restaurant was ranked 17th in the World's 50 Best in 2002.
 They are worth noting as evidence of early international recognition for Gulf fine dining, but they do not reflect the current competitive environment, where the global list has expanded and recalibrated several times.
-What those early rankings confirm is that Al Mahara was operating at international reference level at a time when Dubai's fine-dining infrastructure was considerably thinner than it is today.

 Within Dubai's current fine-dining map, Al Mahara occupies a specific niche: hotel-anchored, seafood-focused, Italian in technique, and wine-serious.
 That combination has few direct peers in the city.
 Trèsind Studio and Row on 45 operate at the creative fine-dining tier but across very different cuisine registers.
 The closest international analogues for the Italian-seafood-fine-dining format are found in European coastal kitchens: Angler in London, Cañabota in Seville, or Bistrot in Forte dei Marmi.
 The Atlantic and Breton tradition has its own version in Aux Pesked in Saint-Brieuc, while Conchas de Piedra in Valle de Guadalupe shows how seafood fine dining adapts to entirely different climatic and sourcing conditions.